Graduate Certificate of Critical Care Nursing

 Course rules

-• DAI001 Academic Integrity and Respect at Deakin (0-credit-point compulsory unit) in their first study period
+• DAI001 Academic Integrity and Respect at Deakin (0-credit-point compulsory unit) in your first study period

-• 4 credit points of core units
+• 4 credit points of core units.

-• Both the theoretical and clinical components of the assessment for each unit must be passed in order to successfully gain an overall pass in this course.
+Both the theoretical and clinical components of the assessment for each unit must be passed in order to successfully gain an overall pass in this course.
 Compulsory clinical hurdles form part of the assessment of this course.

 Course structure